AWS S3 Best Practices

 Multiple Concurrent PUTs/GETs

 • S3 scales to support very high request rates.
-If the request rate grows steadily, S3 automatically partitions the buckets as needed to support higher request rates.
+S3 automatically partitions the buckets as needed to support higher request rates.

 Transfer Acceleration